Where can I find instructions and templates for submitting proposals?

 Yes.
 You should use it to demonstrate that you have the capability to perform the plans described in your proposal.

 Will the JGI provide other types of genomic resources such as construction of cDNA libraries, BAC libraries, or genotyping?

 While, in general, requests will be for sequencing and its analysis, investigators are encouraged to contact the JGI concerning other genomic resource needs.

-Am I allowed to submit NIH-oriented projects to the CSP?
+Am I allowed to submit NIH-oriented projects to the CSP and FICUS calls?

 Scientific merit is the major criteria used in evaluating proposals; however, the proposal must demonstrate relevance to DOE missions.
 USDA, NSF, and NIH operate sequencing programs, and potential users are urged to contact these agencies for projects when appropriate.

 I am in a competitive field.
-I do not want my competitors to know that I am submitting a proposal to the CSP.
+I do not want my competitors to know that I am submitting a proposal to the JGI.
 What degree of confidentiality do I have?